randaller/llama-chat/README.md

 python hf-inference-cuda-example.py
 ```

-### An example "How to train LLaMA for Stable Diffusion prompting"
+### "How to train LLaMA for Stable Diffusion prompting" example

 Modify hf-training-example.py, also feel free to use more or less lines of SD prompts: